 Pros and Cons of Floating Wood Floors

-Choosing between various types of flooring, colors, styles and finishes can take a tremendous amount of time and effort.
+Choosing between various types of flooring, colors, styles, and finishes can take a tremendous amount of time and effort.
 And on top of these other choices, you’ll also need to decide what method to use when installing your new floor.
 Floating wood floors are a popular option that has gained significant traction recently.

-“Floating floors” are a popular hardwood floor installation style that means the floor doesn’t need to be secured to a subfloor, and can be installed over an existing surface.
+Floating floors are a popular hardwood floor installation style that means the floor doesn’t need to be secured to a subfloor, and can be installed over an existing surface.
 Floating hardwood floors can help you save money on your installation, on top of being a much quicker way to install a new floor.
 Because of this, it’s floating floors are one of the easier ways to add a new type of floor to an existing structure, and many types of wood flooring can be purchased in a floating setup.

 Disadvantages of Floating Wood Floors

 Let’s start by taking a closer look at the disadvantages of using floating wood floors for your next flooring project: